Monday, September 3, 2012

 Most of my friends shrug and say, “It’s no big deal.
 Let the kids have fun and sell their lemonade.”
 I agree it is a free market.
 People can try to sell anything they want to sell, including lemonade.

 If my daughters get an entrepreneurial streak and want a stand someday, though, I might offer a few suggestions.
 First of all, do something less hackneyed.
-Consider cookies, ice cream cones, hot chocolate, coffee, or doughnuts.
+Consider cookies, brownies, ice cream cones, hot chocolate, coffee, or doughnuts.
 They’ve been done before, but they’re not quite as old hat as lemonade.

 For something really different, how about homemade loaves of bread made easily in a bread machine?
 Kids can easily whip up a couple of loaves of quick breads like banana breads, especially in the miniature loaf size.
 Let them dump fruit and yogurt in the blender and sell custom-made smoothies.
 If my daughters still insist on lemonade, how about making it from real lemons rather than the powdered mix?

 As a customer, this stuff might get my attention.
-Lemonade-flavored Kool-Aid just makes my eyes glaze over.

 Really, though, kids can sell whatever they want.
 The top rule for our daughters will be to let the customers shop in peace.